Flat Roof Replacement Cost [2024]

 To fix the hole or crack, your tradesman may decide to use a paint-on roof sealer.
 However, this may not be the best decision as it can actually make a repair job much harder.
 Instead, the best way to repair a lead roof is by welding a piece of lead onto the damaged area.

-lead roof repar
+lead roof repair

-Flashing tape can also be used to secure the roof material along with a primer which acts as an adhesive to secure the lead in place.
+Flashing tape can also be used to secure the roof material along with a primer, which acts as an adhesive to secure the lead in place.
 However, this is not a permanent solution, unlike welding, which is definitely the preferred option for professionals.

 Can I Replace or Repair a Flat Roof Myself?